The 2019 National Leaders Post Conference Call for Workshop Proposals are open until December 7. Apply here.

 - How to implement best practices in human resources management

-Val Cambre is a Human Resources and Talent Management leader.
-She has extensive experience, with a strategic focus on supporting the achievements of enterprise-wide initiatives.
-With over 20 years of experience as a strategy expert, Val has worked with organizations ranging from 100 to over 10,000 employees across Canada.
-She is especially passionate about aligning talent management processes to ensure the success of the organization, which includes achieving its goals and objectives.
+An innovative Leader passionate about Talent Strategy, Val has extensive Operations and Human Resources Experience, with a strategic focus on supporting the achievements of enterprise-wide initiatives.
+With over 25 years of experience in talent and operational strategy, Val has worked with organizations ranging from 100 to over 10,000 employees across Canada with expertise in aligning talent management processes to ensure the success of the organization.

-Val enjoys coaching leadership teams to instill accountability, and helping drive team collaboration.
-Her experience in Change Leadership, Organizational Design and Talent Management focuses on ensuring that all business needs are effectively supported by a strategic Human Resources process.
+Val’s work in coaching leaders and the teams they are a part of, to instill accountability and helping drive collaboration.
+Her extensive experience in Talent Management in the areas of Employee Engagement initiatives, Change Leadership, Organizational Design, People Program and Policy Development, Training/Facilitation, Mediation and Workplace Conflict Resolution focuses on ensuring that all business needs are effectively supported through a strategic process.

 Immediately prior to launching Teal & Co.
-Val spent more than 14 years at Appleby College, where she developed and led the HR and Talent Strategy Office and lead the operations side of the school as Chief Operations Officer.
-She began her career in the financial services and retail banking sector, where she managed operational issues and supported business units.
-She has also managed her own practice as a consultant, working with clients in a wide-range of industries and sectors, including manufacturing and small independent businesses.
+Inc. in 2017, Val spent more than 14 years at Appleby College, where she developed and led the Talent Strategy and HR Department, Governance Relations and the operations side of the school as Chief Operations Officer.
+During her time at Appleby, she successfully developed and implemented various people programs school wide, including rolling out the first formal EOS and managing and overseeing all employee engagement improvement programs.
+She developed a faculty performance management program, a 360-feedback program, mentorship program and mutual respect program that contributed to the recognition as a Top 100 Employer in Canada in 2007 and 2008.
+She began her career in the financial services and retail banking sector, where she managed and supported business units and operational issues in Human Resources.
+She has also managed her own practice as a consultant, working with clients in a wide range of industries and sectors, including manufacturing, government and small independent businesses, colleges & universities.

-Val has enjoyed sharing her passion by teaching in the Human Resources Management Certificate program at Sheridan College, and has led a variety of workshops within the Canadian Association of Independent Schools.
-Her CHRL designation was completed at the Rotman School of Management at the University of Toronto.
-A member of the HRPA, Val is certified in Employee Opinion Surveys, Thomas Assessments, the Birkman method, LEA 360, and SDI Behaviour Assessment tools.
+Val has enjoyed sharing her passion by teaching in the Human Resources Management Certificate program at Sheridan College and has led a variety of workshops within the Canadian Accredited Independent Schools (CAIS).
+Her CHRP designation was achieved at the Rotman School of Management at the University of Toronto.
+A member of the HRPA, Val is certified in Employee Opinion Surveys through Gallup, Thomas DISC Assessments, the Birkman method, SDI Behaviour and 360 Assessment tools.

-Led by Anna Lisa Bond and Keith Driscoll
+Led by Keith Driscoll & Anna Lisa Bond

 "Leadership is the capacity to translate vision into reality. —Warren Bennis"